Certificate in Renewable Energy Management

 Register for these CREM classes individually:

-March 14 – 15, 2013.
-This 14-hour course includes topics on how technologies work, market trends, siting projects, choosing the right technology and products for a project, and fundamentals of project development. $499
+March 13 – 14, 2014.
+This 14-hour course includes topics on how technologies work, market trends, siting projects, choosing the right technology and products for a project, and tours of renewable energy systems and the FREEDM System Center. $499.
+Registration will be up soon.

 For more information contact Lyra Rakusin or 919.513.7769